snigdhagit/snigdha/content/home/research.md

 <div class="alert">
 <p> <font size="+1.5"><b><span style="color: #00008B">Tractable and powerful selective inference</span></b></font>: My work, under this theme, develops: (i) sampling methods, leveraging the benefits of a full [<a href="https://projecteuclid.org/journals/annals-of-statistics/volume-49/issue-5/Integrative-methods-for-post-selection-inference-under-convex-constraints/10.1214/21-AOS2057.short">Bayesian</a>]  machinery, (ii) probabilistic [<a href="https://www.tandfonline.com/doi/full/10.1080/01621459.2022.2081575">approximation</a>] techniques that rely on convex analysis and large deviation theory, (iii) [<a href="https://academic.oup.com/biomet/advance-article-abstract/doi/10.1093/biomet/asae019/7639974">exact</a>] methods by identifying an appropriate conditioning set.

-These techniques have given rise to a general M-estimation framework for selective inference, as developed [<a href="https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-19/issue-2/Selective-inference-using-randomized-group-lasso-estimators-for-general-models/10.1214/25-EJS2416.pdf">here</a>].
+These advances have led to a general M-estimation framework for selective inference that accommodates both likelihood-based and more general models, as developed [<a href="https://projecteuclid.org/journals/electronic-journal-of-statistics/volume-19/issue-2/Selective-inference-using-randomized-group-lasso-estimators-for-general-models/10.1214/25-EJS2416.pdf">here</a>].

 <details>
     <summary>Key papers:</summary>